 One of this radio’s best features is its SAME alert technology.
 These are similar to NOAA weather alerts, except they are specific to your county.
 For example, instead of receiving weather information for the entire West Coast, you can get alerts for your area only.
 This helps you better determine your course of action in severe weather.

-The Eton FRX5-BT is the best crank radio because it has the most efficient hand crank, the clearest reception and an exceptionally long battery life.
+The Eton Ultimate Camping is the best crank radio because it has the most efficient hand crank, the clearest reception and an exceptionally long battery life.
 With its SAME alerts, you receive severe weather information specific to your county.
 If you find yourself caught in a severe storm, it has a flashing beacon, flashlight, siren and water-resistant casing.
 All in all, it is an excellent addition to your emergency preparedness kit or camping gear.